turris-cz/sentinel-minipot/doc/generated_sentinel_messages.md

 - received authentication data are not valid base64 strings
 - empty line was received instead of authentication data
 - authentication process was aborted by sending `*`
+- username or password contains invalid UTF-8 character or NULL byte
 ## Telnet

 ### Connect